KHKANG36/Lane-Lines-Finding-Project/README.md

 ## About the Project

+Detailed explanation for the project is written on "writeup_RyanKang.md" file.
 To detect the lane line and draw line on the image/video, below steps was implemented:

 1. Convert the images to grayscale